What can I do with my account when I leave my employer?

 Special forms and processes apply to certain situations, including deceased Participants, Participants who qualify to receive their distribution in installment payments, and Participants who qualify for tax-favored treatment of Housing Allowance.
 Contact the Envoy Rollover Desk if you have a distribution request that includes one of these special considerations.

 Any outstanding loans against the plan will need to be paid off in full by you, the Participant, within 90 days of the date of separation of service.
 If the loan is not paid off in full by that time, it will go into default and you will receive a 1099-R reflecting the deemed distribution.
 This is typically a taxable event to you.
 If you intend to pay off your outstanding loan, contact Envoy Financial for help.

-During your exit interview, your employer will provide you with notice entitled "Separation from Service - Important Information about Your Retirement Account".
-This form indicates that a representative of Envoy Financial will contact you to review the various actions you can elect with regards to your account.
-It also advises you to keep your email address and phone number current on the Envoy Choice Web Portal.
+During your exit interview, your employer will provide you with a notice entitled "Separation from Service - Important Information about Your Retirement Account".
+This form indicates that you will need to contact Envoy Financial to review the various actions you can elect with regard to your account.
+It also advises you to keep your email address and phone number current on the Envoy Web Portal.

 Outlined below are the distribution options available to both the Plan Sponsor (your former employer) and you, as the Participant.
 The distribution options available are determined by the Internal Revenue Code and, in part, the value of your account.
-Click an icon to view the available distribution options for each scenario.
+Click on a link below to view the available distribution options for each scenario.